 Another way that viruses can spread between virtual machines and their hosts is when files are shared.

-If you move files from your virtual machine to your host machine, viruses may be able to travel along without you noticing.
+If you move files from your virtual machine to your host, viruses may be able to travel along without you noticing.

-Features that employ file sharing, like shared clipboard, are also capable of spreading viruses between your virtual machine and host machine.
+Features that employ file sharing, like a shared clipboard, can also spread viruses between your virtual machine and the host.

 How To Prevent VM Virus From Spreading Across Shared File Systems

 - Disable folder sharing.
-If you want to keep your host machine safe from viruses, you shouldn’t have any shared files.
+You shouldn’t have any shared files if you want to keep your host safe from viruses.
 A great way to start is by disabling folder sharing.
 Most virtual machine software supports this.
-In VMware, you can disable folder sharing by going to VM > Settings > Options > Shared Folders and turning the feature off.
+You can disable folder sharing in VMware by going to VM > Settings > Options > Shared Folders and turning the feature off.

 - Disable drag-and-drop.
 Since the drag-and-drop feature connects the virtual machine to the host machine, it is an area that hackers could potentially exploit.
 You can disable drag-and-drop in VMware by navigating to VM > Settings > Options > Guest Isolation and turning the drag-and-drop feature off.

 - Disable shared clipboard.
 While the shared clipboard feature is enabled by default in most virtual machine applications, it’s easy to disable.
-You can disable shared clipboard by navigating to VM > Settings > Options > Guest Isolation and turning the ‘enable copy and paste’ feature off.
+You can disable shared clipboard by navigating to VM > Settings > Options > Guest Isolation and turning off the ‘enable copy and paste’ feature.

-Is It Easy for Viruses To Escape From a Virtual Machine?
+Is it Easy for a Virus to Escape a Virtual Machine?

 Generally speaking, it’s very difficult for viruses to escape from a virtual machine.
-Most VM vulnerabilities are exploited to infiltrate valuable targets, like a government office or hospital network.
+Most VM vulnerabilities are exploited to infiltrate valuable targets like government offices or hospitals.
 Since it’s so difficult, you’re unlikely to be a target, but staying safe is essential.

-The reason why it’s so difficult for viruses to escape from virtual machines is that the software has become extremely sophisticated.
+The reason why it’s so difficult for viruses to escape from virtual machines because the software has become extremely sophisticated.

 While older versions of VirtualBox and other software have known vulnerabilities, the recent releases of these programs are generally understood to be extremely secure.

-Even when viruses are capable of understanding they’re inside a virtual machine, they’re unlikely to attempt to escape.
+Even when viruses can understand they’re inside a virtual machine, they’re unlikely to attempt to escape.

 Most viruses that can detect virtual machines self-destruct upon detection to prevent malware experts from analyzing them.

-Since legitimate exploits are so hard to find, they’re generally reserved for high-profile attacks.
+Since legitimate exploits are hard to find, they’re generally reserved for high-profile attacks.

-Most of the vulnerabilities hackers use to exploit virtual machines take advantage of the connection between the virtual machine and the host computer.
+Most vulnerabilities hackers use to exploit virtual machines take advantage of the connection between the virtual machine and the host computer.

-If the virtual machine is connected to your real home network, for example, many viruses will opt to use the home network to spread.
+For example, if the virtual machine is connected to your real home network, many viruses will opt to use the home network to spread.

-Other viruses have been known to use avenues like cache side-channel attacks to access information about the host OS.
+Other viruses have used avenues like cache side-channel attacks to access information about the host OS.

 What Happens When a Virus Escapes From a Virtual Machine?